NeuroML/Documentation/source/Userdocs/Schemas/Synapses.md

-<i>Ohmic synapse similar to expTwoSynapse but consisting of two components that can differ in decay times and max conductances but share the same rise time.</i>
+<i>Ohmic synapse similar to expTwoSynapse but consisting of two components that can differ in decay times and max conductances but share the same rise time. .</i>